When will I present?

-Please refer your acceptance email or meeting’s webprogram for your presentation/session date and time.
+Please refer to your acceptance email or meeting’s webprogram for your presentation/session date and time.
 Typically, each author has 14 minutes for his or her presentation.
-Approximately 11 minutes is set aside for the presentation followed by 3 minutes for questions and answers.
+Approximately 11 minutes are set aside for the presentation followed by 3 minutes for questions and answers.
 In some instances, presentations are 20 minutes long.
 Invited papers are usually 30–45 minutes long.
 Please check the webprogram to confirm the time allotted for your presentation.

 How will I present?

-The standard session room set includes:
+The standard session room set includes the following:

-1 Screen of appropriate size
+- One screen of appropriate size

-If you need additional equipment, please contact the AMS meetings department.
-There will be NO internet access in the meeting room.
+If you need additional equipment, please contact the AMS Meetings department.
+There will be NO Internet access in the meeting room.

-We encourage you to use the AMS supplied computer.
+We encourage you to use the AMS-supplied computer.
 The AMS PC will have the following software installed: Microsoft Windows 7, Microsoft PowerPoint (2013), Adobe Reader X.x, QuickTime 7.x or higher, Macromedia Flash Player 11.x or higher, Internet Explorer 8.x or higher, and Mozilla Firefox 13.x or higher.

 What will I present?

 - Your presentation file should be in PDF or PPT format.
 You can upload it onto the AMS-supplied laptop in one of these ways: